319 Thach Hall

 - Monday 9:00 a.m. - 10:00 a.m.

 Before joining Auburn University, Zachary W. Schulz garnered extensive experience as an instructor at Purdue University, Purdue University - Northwest, Ivy Tech Community College, Auburn University at Montgomery, and Columbus State University.
 He received his B.A. in History from the University of Missouri in 2011, his M.A. in History from Purdue University in 2013, and his Ph.D. in History from Purdue University in 2018.

 Dr. Schulz's research studies the English abroad in the Levant during the late seventeenth century, arguing that the political impact these English had in forming the Stuart regime's state apparatuses is often overlooked.
-His special interests include early modern England, political history, diplomatic history, trade history, and transnationalism, particularly in the early modern Atlantic World and Mediterranean theaters.
-His teaching specialties include courses in world history, the ancient Mediterranean, medieval Europe, modern and early modern Europe, the foundations of Christianity, and the Atlantic World for traditional undergraduate, online, adult learner, and international students.
+His special interests include early modern England, political history, diplomatic history, trade history, history of veterinary medicine, and transnationalism, particularly in the early modern Atlantic World and Mediterranean theaters.
+His teaching specialties include courses in world history, the ancient Mediterranean, medieval Europe, modern and early modern Europe, the foundations of Christianity, and the Atlantic World for traditional undergraduate, online, dual enrollment, adult learner, and international students.

 B.A.
 University of Missouri (History) (2011)